Daniel-Mietchen/datascience/emergency-response.md

 # About
 This page collects information on open collaboration in the context of emergency response or disaster relief efforts.
-Open here refers to
+Open here refers to a subset of the digital response that can be characterized by
-* the preparedness of accepting contributions from anyone, making use of the Web
+* the preparedness of accepting contributions from anyone, making use of the Web;
-* results being available under open licenses, as per the [Open Definition](http://opendefinition.org/)
+* results being available under open licenses, as per the [Open Definition](http://opendefinition.org/).

 The list below contains two main components:
  1. A list of emergency events and open initiatives that were triggered by them.